yousef-farajallah/Beyond_Grades/Project Methodology.md

    - Selected the most effective model for predicting student grades.

 9. **Future Work**
-   - Recommendations for dataset expansion, deployment, and integration into educational tools.
+   - Recommendations for dataset expansion, model deployment and integration into educational tools.